mxchen2001/Venmo-Automation/terminal_app/README.md

 ```

 ## Installation
-You can run this project directly from your terminal by cloning this repository and running it in the latest version of Xcode 11.6
+You can run this project directly from your terminal by cloning this repository and running it through your command line
 ```bash
 # install